Does God only heal through the medical profession today or does He still make house calls? (Mark 1:29-31)

 In the thirty-ninth year of his reign, Asa developed a foot disease.
 Though his disease was severe, he did not seek the LORD, but only the doctors.
 Asa passed away in the forty-first year of his reign.
 (2 Chronicles.
 16:12-13 NET)(cf. 1 Kings 15:23,24)

-Others are those with a false doctrine (1) that Christians are not to suffer at all because Jesus suffered for them (contrast Psalms 34:19.
+Others are those with another false doctrine (1) that Christians are not to suffer at all because Jesus suffered for them (contrast Psalms 34:19.
 Acts 14:22.
 2 Thessalonians 1:5.
 2 Timothy 3:12;2:3;4:5.
 Philippians 1:29.
 1 Peter 4:1).
 Consequently, they go into denial when sickness comes and do not mature through it.
-That is, they will deny being sick thinking that this will demonstrate their faith in God who will, in turn, heal them.
-Actually, that is calling things that are (i.e., the sickness) as though it is not, which is a lie (Exodus 20:16).
+That is, they will deny being sick, thinking that this will demonstrate their faith in God, who will, in turn, heal them.
+Actually, that is calling things (i.e., the sickness) as though it is not, which is a lie (Exodus 20:16).
 Faith calls things that are not (in the physical) as though they were (in the physical because they are already true in the spiritual) (Romans 4:17).

-For example, if you are sick you do not deny it, but instead, you declare the thing that is presently not observable but is spiritually correct (i.e., the healing) as though it were (e.g., Surely Jesus bore my sickness and disease, and by His stripes, I am healed!).
+For example, if you are sick, you do not deny it.
+Still, instead, you declare the thing that is presently not observable but is spiritually correct (i.e., the healing) as though it were (e.g., Surely Jesus bore my sickness and disease, and by His stripes, I am healed!).
 Also, these individuals typically have learned of the power of the Word of God but have been deceived into making it a performance-based system of trying to please God by their works of faith.
-That is, they feel they must perform the Christian disciplines to please God enough so that He will give them His healing power.
-For example, if I only had more faith, spent more time in the Word, fasted more, or prayed more, etc. then God will heal me.
-This is called legalism, a performance-based religion instead of a relationship based one (1).
+They feel they must perform the Christian disciplines to please God enough so that He will give them His healing power.
+For example, if I only had more faith, spent more time in the Word, fasted more, or prayed more, etc., then God will heal me.
+This is called legalism, a performance-based religion instead of a relationship-based one (1).
 Consequently, these individuals legalistically seek to be healed only through God without the medical profession.